 As a lawyer, you know that hours of research and preparation go into effectively representing your clients.
 This includes everything from researching influential cases, strategizing your arguments in preparation for the other side’s approach, to understanding who the judge is overseeing the case.
 By the time game time comes, you are ready for anything and have thought of all possible issues.

-Avoid these mistakes when writing blog posts for your law firm’s content marketing strategy.
+Avoid these mistakes when writing blog posts for your law practice’s content marketing strategy.

 Only Writing About What Interests you

 Are you your target audience?
 No, you aren’t.
+Neither are the other legal professionals that you interact with within the legal industry.
 Your current and potential clients should be your target audience.
 For the majority of lawyers, the target audience is the average American.
 About 54% of American adults read at a 6th-grade reading level.
-So, if you are writing about complicated legal theories and laws, you are speaking way above your audience.
+So, if you are writing about complicated legal information within your practice area, you are speaking way above your audience.
 This makes you unrelatable and useless to the reader.
 They will move on to a lawyer who is able to explain the law on a level they can understand.

 Forgetting Your Audience’s Pain Points

-Additionally, visitors to your website are likely searching for legal services.
-So talk about the services that you offer.
-Explain how the process works for those services and what clients can expect when they hire you.
+Additionally, visitors to your website are likely searching for legal advice.
+While you can’t give specific legal recommendations, you can talk about the services that your legal practice offers.
+Explain how the process works for those legal services and what clients can expect when they hire you.
 These are topics someone going to a lawyer’s website wants to read about.
 While including posts about the latest development in the law helps establish credibility, these aren’t going to convince someone to hire your firm.

 Your Writing Is Too Stiff

 We all know the reputation legal writing has, right?
 It’s so stiff and convoluted that you have to hire a lawyer to understand what even the simplest of sentences mean.
-You’ve lost your readers if you are writing your blog posts with this same approach.
+You’ve lost your readers if you are writing your blog posts with this same approach that you’re using to address legal issues.
 People hire lawyers to decipher their legal documents.
 They don’t want to hire you to explain your blog posts too.